 A legally adopted child will be regarded as a descendant of the adopting parent if the petition for adoption was filed with the court before the child's second birthday, and the descendants of that child will be regarded as descendants of the adopting parent.
 A legally adopted child will not be regarded as a descendant of the adopting parent if the petition for adoption was filed on or after that child's second birthday.
-If the legal relationship between a parent and child is terminated by a court while the parent is alive, that child and that child's descendants will not be regarded as descendants of that parent.
-If a parent dies and the legal relationship with that deceased parent's child had not been terminated before that parent's death, the deceased parent's child and that child's descendants will continue to be regarded as descendants of the deceased parent even if the child is later adopted by another person.
+If the legal relationship between a parent and child is terminated by a court while the parent is alive, that child and that child's descendants will not be regarded as descendants of that deceased parent's child had not been terminated before that parent's death, the deceased parent's child and that child's descendants of the deceased parent's child and that child's descendant of the deceased parent's child and that child's descendant of the deceased parent's child and that child's descendant of the deceased parent's child had not been terminated before that parent's death, the deceased parent's child and that child's descendants of the deceased parent of the deceased parent even if the child is later adopted by another person.